 Normal Sunday activities commenced: Mass and cafeteria doughnuts with a splash of spontaneity … a stop at the mall to walk and see if maybe the contractions would pick up?
 Not really.
 We came home and put our other two kids down for their naps.

 We didn’t freak, but the result of my strep B test wasn’t back yet.
 Simon didn’t want to dilly dally in case I did need a dose of antibiotics before I delivered, so I started texting sitters while packing my bag.
 We lucked out and found one that could come for an indefinite period of time.
-This was probably my biggest worry regarding the arrival of baby No. 3, so I was really grateful and relieved to find someone who the kids loved.
+This was probably my biggest worry regarding the arrival of my third child, so I was really grateful and relieved to find someone who the kids loved.
 We left around 3 p.m. while the kids were still sleeping—but not before taking some pictures of course!

 My contractions were picking up, and I continued to leak fluid.
 But I wasn’t in any real pain, and I most definitely wasn’t in any sort of active labor.
 We debated going back to the mall to do more walking but then remembered that we were paying a sitter and decided to go straight to the hospital.
-I got all gowned up and checked in and checked by a nice nurse who declared me to be an exciting 2 cm.
+I got all gowned up and checked in and checked by a nice nurse who declared me to be an exciting 2 centimeters.
 I think my uterus got performance anxiety because the contractions tapered off and all but disappeared.
 A different nurse came and put in my IV, which wasn’t awful.
 She likened my veins to “thick ropes” (vomit, shudder, look away) and had no trouble getting it in and cautioned that I not look at my arm for a few due to all the blood.
 No problem.

 There was a lot of confusion as to what doctor to call for orders, so after an eternity of popsicle eating and texting the sitter because I was a really annoying Nervous Nell about the kids, I finally got started on Pitocin around 6 p.m.

-The nicest nurses made this and put it on our door with their votes on whether I was having a boy or girl.
+The nicest nurses made this sign and put it on our door with their votes on whether I was having a boy or girl.
 By the end there were mostly boy votes, but I was still absolutely convinced we were having a girl.

 Simon left around 7 p.m. to help put the kids down for bed.
-(I was super emotional and concerned about their wellbeing and insisted.)
+(I was super emotional and concerned about their well-being and insisted.)
 Simon asked that I hold off on the epidural till he got back, so that he didn’t look like a deadbeat.

 My new (young and very sweet) nurse said the anesthesiologist was ready and waiting.
 But I explained that Simon wanted to be there, so she held her off for a few because she is the nicest human ever.
 Simon zoomed in, and they made him sit during the procedure.
 My feet were sopping wet with sweat at this point because the contractions were painful and close together, and feet sweating is my coping mechanism.
 You ladies that go all-natty (i.e., all natural) with your births, you are amazing and heroic and out of your damn minds.
 Never will I ever.
 No shame in my cowardly and comfortable game.
 Good luck to all of us!

 My epidural placements were virtually painless with the other kids, and this one was no different.
 Painless with just a little pressure, started working almost immediately and came complete with a button to push if I felt like I needed more of the magic.